ortus-docs/coldbox-docs/event_handlers/http_security.md

 ## Allowed Methods Property

-Another feature property on an event handler is called allowedMethods and it is a declarative structure that you can use to determine what are the allowed HTTP methods for any action on the event handler.
+Another feature property on an event handler is called <code>this.allowedMethods</code> and it is a declarative structure that you can use to determine what are the allowed HTTP methods for any action on the event handler.
 If the request action HTTP method is not found in the list then it throws a 405 exception that is uniform across requests.